anumerico/nuwe/README.md

 # Nuwe Stuff
-API implementing and endpoint that converts CSV files to JSON
+API implementing and endpoint that converts CSV files to JSON\
+Endpoint at /upload-csv

 Usage, initialize API: